 Cultivars and related hybrids and their differences

 Aurora Koreanspice viburnum (Viburnum carlesii 'Aurora'): 6 to 8 feet high and wide; prolific deep pink-red buds open to pinkish-white.

 Compact Koreanspice viburnum (Viburnum carlesii 'Compactum'): Dwarf form reaching 3 to 4 feet high; dark green leaves and pinkish-white flowers

 Spice Bouquet™ Koreanspice viburnum (Viburnum carlesii 'N. J. Select'): 4 to 5 feet high and 5 to 6 feet wide; dark rose-pink buds open soft pink flowers

 Spice Island™ Koreanspice viburnum (Viburnum carlesii 'N. J. Select A'): 3 to 5 feet high and wide; red-pink buds, white flowers; dark green leaves, red fall color

 Burkwood viburnum (Viburnum x burkwoodii) : This hybrid is a cross between V. utile and V. carlesii.
-It is a densely-branched shrub reaching 8 to 10 foot high and 5 to 7 foot wide, fragrant white, 2 to 4 inch wide flat-topped cymes in April.
+It is a densely-branched shrub reaching 8 to 10 feet high and 5 to 7 feet wide, fragrant white, 2 to 4 inch wide flat-topped cymes in April.

-Mohawk Buckwood viburnum (Viburnum x burkwoodii 'Mohawk'): A hybrid of V. burkwoodii x V. carlesii; shiny red buds open to white petals with red blotch; very fragrant; broadly rounded reaching 7 to 8 foot high; dark green leaves turn a reddish purple.
+Mohawk Burkwood viburnum (Viburnum x burkwoodii 'Mohawk'): A hybrid of V. burkwoodii x V. carlesii; shiny red buds open to white petals with red blotch; very fragrant; broadly rounded reaching 7 to 8 feet high; dark green leaves turn a reddish purple.